VI-12345/Prodigy-Hack/README.md

 # Prodigy-Hack
-Menu Loader With 4 Menus With Ban Mods And Crash Mod All For Free Please Import As a bookmark at chrome://bookmarks/
+Menu Loader With 4 Menus With Ban Mods And Crash Mod All For Free (Import As a bookmark at chrome://bookmarks)